1 | Eastern stripe-bellied sand snake |

 4 | Eastern vine snake |

 A snake which chose to live in branches long ago, and slowly started to resemble a branch itself.
-The eastern twig snake has a nasty hemotoxic venom.
-Bites are rare, but can cause spontaneous, uncontrolled bleeding.
+The eastern twig snake is most common in northern Mozambique and eastern Zimbabwe.
+Bites are rare, but its bite is dangerously haemotoxic, and can cause spontaneous, uncontrolled bleeding in serious cases.
 Finding an eastern twig snake is hard in Mozambique, not because they’re rare, but because their camouflage is so effective.

 Eastern twig snakes (Thelotornis mossambicanus) have no grudge against humans, but will get extremely enraged if you interrupt their favourite activity: resting aimlessly on branches.
-Actually, their lazy ways do have a purpose, which is scanning the floor for lizards.
-They generally prefer low lying shrubs to towering branches 20 metres high.
-This species mainly lives in northern Mozambique, and eastern Zimbabwe.
+This species generally prefers low lying shrubs to towering branches 20 metres high.

 5 | Mozambique shovel snout |

-Mozambique shovel snouts average at 25cm(max 31cm), and isn’t one of those deceptive species that hides a savage venom behind its diminutive size.
-When confronted, they give intimidation a shot, raising their upper body and swaying it back and forth rythmically, with their mouth hanging open.
+Mozambique shovel snouts average at 25cm, with a maximum of just 31cm.
+This species is completely non-venomous; they’re not one of those deceptive snakes which hides a savage venom behind its diminutive size.
+When confronted, they use intimidation tactics, raising their upper body into the air and swaying it back and forth rhythmically, with their mouth hanging open.

 Originally, Prosynma janii (and other shovel snouts) were thought to prey on reptiles.
 This was repeated so commonly that everyone assumed it was true, not thinking to question it.
-But one day, scientists decided to investigate museum remains and their stomach contents.
-They discovered that Prosymna snakes overwhelmingly feasted on reptile eggs, mostly soft shelled, but also harder gecko eggs.
+But one day, scientists decided to investigate old museum remains and their stomach contents.
+They discovered that snakes of the Prosymna genus overwhelmingly feasted on reptile eggs, mostly soft shelled, but also harder gecko eggs.
 For Prosymna janii itself, 4 reptile eggs were discovered.
-This species has sharp (keeled) rather than smooth scales to touch.
+Their digging skills probably evolved to help them find these eggs.

 6 | Marbled tree snake |